ts2do/Pajn8/README.md

 # Pajn8
-Leverage partitioning to efficiently sort a subset (a page) of an array
+Leverage partitioning to efficiently sort a subset of an array.

 It's unnecessary to sort an entire collection when only a small range of items is desired.
 This project demonstrates partitioning an input array to help fulfill calls to ``GetPage`` and memoizing the partitions to leverage them for subsequent calls to ``GetPage``.